App Security

 3. Use Firebase Remote Config

-Instead of setting configurations in the app code (env.dart file), you can use the Firebase Remote config feature to store your configuration and load them remotely each time the application is opened only.
+Instead of setting all configurations in the app every time you build, you can use the Firebase Remote config feature to store your configuration and load them remotely later each time the application is opened only.

-env.dartand remove WooCommerce API key and save it again.
+env.dartfile, remove the WooCommerce API keys, and save the changes.

 Submitting a new build and then checking the app again.